Your shopping bag is empty

 Understanding Testosterone

 Before we explore the potential impact of zinc on testosterone levels, let's briefly understand the importance of testosterone in the body.
-Testosterone is a hormone produced primarily in the testes in males and in smaller amounts in the ovaries and adrenal glands in females.
+Testosterone is a hormone primarily in the testes in males and in smaller amounts in the ovaries and adrenal glands in females.
 It plays a crucial role in reproductive health, muscle mass development, bone density maintenance, and overall well-being.

 The Role of Zinc in Testosterone Production